owenoclee/drdagman/README.md

 # drdagman

-http-based dag orchestration. work in progress.
+generic dag orchestration framework. http, docker, or roll your own implementation. work in progress.